Introduction

 SymbolicAWEModels.WinchMethod

-Winch(idx, model, tether_idxs; tether_len=0.0, tether_vel=0.0, brake=false)
+Winch(idx, set, tether_idxs; tether_len=0.0, tether_vel=0.0, brake=false)

 Constructs a Winch object that controls tether length through torque or speed regulation.